 Question: How can I become a better TA and what training is required?

 Answer: Student TAs should always strive to improve their teaching skills.
-First time TAs should make sure to attend the following training sessions, as appropriate:
+First time TAs are required to complete certain training, and additional other training is encouraged (see below).

 The University has an Annual Teaching Symposium.
 TAs are encouraged to attend: ctle.utah.edu/ats

 The College of Engineering hosts TA training, which is required of all new TAs.
 Information will be sent about this via email.